The No Kerosene Tour occurred during March, April & May 2023.

 The route follows the white line and at one point is very close to the border of Russia (thicker red line)

-There is a rail link with Russia that has been maintained despite the sanctions applied against Mr Putin’s invasion of Ukraine.
+The single freight-only rail link with Russia that was being maintained (despite the sanctions applied since Mr Putin’s invasion of Ukraine), closed in April 2023.

 Looking into Russia, on the other side of the frozen lake.